Chorro/prozzie/docs/protocols/flow.md

 You will be asked about these variables:

 SFLOW_KAFKA_TOPIC
-:Topic to produce sflow traffic.
+: Topic to produce sflow traffic.
 Need to let it by default if you want proper indexing.

-SFLOW_COLLECTOR_PORT
-:Ports to listen for sflow traffic.

 SFLOW_RENORMALIZE
-:Normalize sflow byte/packet counter based on sflow packet sampling rate.
+: Normalize sflow byte/packet counter based on sflow packet sampling rate.
 Check the [pmacct Oficial Config Keys](http://wiki.pmacct.net/OfficialConfigKeys) for more info.